+Showcase your expertise and promote your training by becoming an approved Growing Futures trainer.
 Quality training depends on knowledgeable, dynamic trainers.
-The Growing Futures Registry administers a statewide approval system for trainers who deliver training to the early childhood and school-age workforce.
+The Growing Futures Registry administers a statewide approval system for trainers who deliver training to the early childhood workforce.